1.35.6 Property and Equipment Accounting

 6. Costs not necessary to bring the capitalized asset to a form and location suitable for its intended use, such as maintenance, warranty, relocation, reinstallation, and removal of existing wiring, should be expensed in the period incurred.

-7. Laptops, desktops, tablets, and IT peripherals such as monitors, keyboards, mice, hard drives, memory upgrades, printers, desktop scanners, and braille equipment are not capitalized.
+7. Laptops, desktops, tablets, smartphones and IT peripherals such as monitors, keyboards, mice, hard drives, memory upgrades, printers, desktop scanners, and braille equipment are not capitalized.

 8. The User and Network Service (UNS) staff maintains inventory records for IT equipment and is responsible for updating inventory records for final asset disposition.